 Once the walk has started, we keep a controlled pace for the first few minutes, gradually increasing the speed.
 This allows us to finish warming up our dog, but also to warm up our muscles and avoid muscle discomfort!

+After about ten minutes, we can indulge in various activities with our dog, from crazy runs on the plains, ascents, breathtaking views, and bathing in the sea's waves.
 We always respect the nature that hosts us.
 If necessary, we keep our dog on a leash to avoid disturbing other hikers and the fauna in the area.

-Walking the dog – keep your eyes open at all times
+Walking the dog – keep your eyes open at all times.

 If we find a processionary moth nest, we report it immediately to the Forestry Commission via the TreeAlert portal so that they can remove it.